Facebook: the biggest boost for gaming’s positive image ever

 There.
 I said it.
 It’s 2010 and still the mainstream press continues to treat games as curiosity for kids, or smear players with sensationalist headlines.
 Game development as a serious career choice?
 I’m sure your parent’s and career counselor will tell you to rather become a doctor, lawyer or an engineer.

 Could you possibly consider trying to pick up a girl / boy at the bar by asking her / him to come to your place to play some video games?
 Just contrast this to let’s watch a movie together, or listen to some good music.
 (Yeah, kids, don’t try the video games pickup line =)).

 But what happens when all your normal friends and family members start broadcasting their gaming?
 Surely your 45 year old aunt didn’t just ice you in Mafia Wars?
 What’s with your younger sister hosting a barn raising in FarmVille?
 Is that a flirting cupcake from your loved one in Pet Society?

 Facebook and social games have done more than anything ever for the positive image of gaming and games.
 By making our gameplay visible to everybody in social graph and making it part of the the stream of your life (baby photos, Country Story achievements, your FML moments, latest movie trailers, helping friends to retaliate in Mobsters, birthday congratulations, …), Facebook has made gaming OK.

 Thank you Facebook.

 P.S.
-Though you can’t pick up (yet!) somebody at bar by “Let’s play Pet Society together”, I’m pretty sure it’ll be a nice touch to send some virtual roses once you start going steady! ;-)Explore posts in the same categories: games comment below, or link to this permanent URL from your own site.
+Though you can’t pick up (yet!) somebody at bar by “Let’s play Pet Society together”, I’m pretty sure it’ll be a nice touch to send some virtual roses once you start going steady! ;-)games comment below, or link to this permanent URL from your own site.